Phone & Utility Default Removal Australia

 Why?
 Because they're ridiculously easy to miss:

 One small mistake.
 One missed letter.
 One communication breakdown.
-And suddenly you've got a $300 Optus default sitting on your credit file, tanking your score by 200 points and killing every loan application for the next half-decade.
+And suddenly you've got a $300 telco default sitting on your credit file, affecting your score and your loan applications for the next half-decade.

 The Phone & Utility Default Listing Process (And Where It Goes Wrong)